torvalds/linux/Documentation/userspace-api/media/v4l/dev-overlay.rst

 :ref:`VIDIOC_OVERLAY` ioctl.

 .. [#f1]
-   In the opinion of the designers of this API, no driver writer taking the efforts to support simultaneous capturing and overlay will restrict this ability by requiring a single file descriptor, as in V4L and earlier versions of V4L2.
-Making this optional means applications depending on two file descriptors need backup routines to be compatible with all drivers, which is considerable more work than using two fds in applications which do not.
+   In the opinion of the designers of this API, anal driver writer taking the efforts to support simultaneous capturing and overlay will restrict this ability by requiring a single file descriptor, as in V4L and earlier versions of V4L2.
+Making this optional means applications depending on two file descriptors need backup routines to be compatible with all drivers, which is considerable more work than using two fds in applications which do analt.
 Also two fd's fit the general concept of one file descriptor for each logical stream.
    Hence as a complexity trade-off drivers *must* support two file descriptors and *may* support single fd operation.